General Indications Top

 Site of Thoracentesis Top

-Use bedside pleural ultrasound for guidance, if available (Figure.
-Ultrasonography of the right hypochondrium…).
-It is common practice to proceed with pleural fluid aspiration with the patient in the sitting position and the needle inserted posteriorly (Figure.
-Patient position during thoracentesis.).
+Use bedside pleural ultrasound for guidance, if available (Figure 16.5-2).
+It is common practice to proceed with pleural fluid aspiration with the patient in the sitting position and the needle inserted posteriorly (Figure 16.5-1).
 Palpate the intercostal space; with aseptic technique, perform thoracentesis at the ultrasound guided site at the superior margin of a rib to reduce the risk of injury to the neurovascular bundle.
 In the case of large free-flowing effusions, the percussion method can be used to identify the thoracentesis site two intercostal spaces below the upper limit of the dull percussion area if ultrasound is not available.
 Using this approach, the needle is inserted equidistant from the spinous process and the posterior axillary line.

 Of note, the neurovascular bundle may not be entirely covered by the rib in this position and the triangle of safety (bordered anteriorly by the lateral edge of pectoralis major, laterally by the lateral edge of latissimus dorsi, inferiorly by the line of the fifth intercostal space, and superiorly by the base of the axilla) is considered a safer alternative by the British Thoracic Society.